paoloarciaga/Crowdfunding_ETL/README.md

   - The "subcategory_id" column, with the unique identification numbers matching those in the "subcategory_id" column of the subcategory DataFrame
 - Exported the campaign DataFrame as campaign.csv and save it to your GitHub repository.

-## Created the Contacts DataFrame
+## Creating the Contacts DataFrame

-## Created the Crowdfunding Database
+## Creating the Crowdfunding Database
 - Inspected the four CSV files, and then sketched an ERD of the tables by using QuickDBDLinks
 - Used the information from the ERD to create a table schema for each CSV file.
 - Specified the data types, primary keys, foreign keys, and other constraints.